IM-2: Nova-C lander

 Space technology company Lunar Outpost would send their first lunar rover, the Mobile Autonomous Prospecting Platform (MAPP), on this mission in partnership with Nokia Bell Labs and IM.
 MAPP would collect lunar samples for NASA under a contract worth just $1, which is symbolic of a new incentive for the emerging commercial space industry to access resources in space.
 MAPP would have a mass of 5–10 kilograms, a payload mass of up to 15 kilograms, and a top speed of 10 cm/s.
 On its multi-day journey, the rover would autonomously map the lunar surface, capture stereo images and thermal data, and inspect samples of lunar regolith in a special bin mounted on its wheels.
 Photos of the samples and other data would be transmitted through radio equipment and antennas to communicate with the Nova-C lander.
 MAPP would snap 3D images and record videos using the RESOURCE camera, developed by MIT.
 It would also deploy MIT's AstroAnt, a miniature rover the size of a matchbox, to conduct contactless temperature measurements as it drives around on MAPP's roof.

 A collaboration in order to demonstrate 4G cellular connectivity, in partnership with Nokia Bell Labs and NASA was aboard the lander.
 Nokia's equipment was a Network-In-a-Box and would connect the Nova-C lander with Lunar Outpost's MAPP rover and IM's Micro-Nova Hopper.
 This 4G/LTE network would provide more bandwidth than the more conventional ultra-high frequency (UHF) systems used for space communication.
 Nokia says they hope that future missions would use shared infrastructure to interlink bases on the lunar surface.

 Yaoki rover

 IM-2 carried the Moon rover Yaoki.
 It was made by Japanese company Dymon and weighed 498 grams.

 MAPP rover

-Athena also carried the Lunar Outpost Mobile Autonomous Prospecting Platform (MAPP) rover.
+Athena also carried a Lunar Outpost Mobile Autonomous Prospecting Platform (MAPP) rover.